Langston Hughes

-Biography

 Ancestry and childhood

-Like many African-Americans, Hughes had a complex ancestry.
-Both of Hughes' paternal great-grandmothers were enslaved Africans, and both of his paternal great-grandfathers were white slave owners in Kentucky.
-According to Hughes, one of these men was Sam Clay, a Scottish-American whiskey distiller of Henry County, said to be a relative of statesman Henry Clay.
-The other putative paternal ancestor whom Hughes named was Silas Cushenberry, a slave trader of Clark County.
-Hughes wrote that Cushenberry was a Jewish slave trader, but a study of the Cushenberry family genealogy in the nineteenth century has found no Jewish affiliation.
-Hughes's maternal grandmother Mary Patterson was of African-American, French, English and Native American descent.
+Like many African Americans, Hughes was of mixed ancestry.
+Both of his paternal great-grandmothers were enslaved Africans, and both of his paternal great-grandfathers were white slave owners in Kentucky.
+According to Hughes, one of these men was Sam Clay, a Scottish-American whiskey distiller from Henry County, said to be a relative of statesman Henry Clay.
+The other putative paternal ancestor whom Hughes named was Silas Cushenberry, a slave trader from Clark County, whom Hughes claimed was Jewish.
+Hughes's maternal grandmother, Mary Patterson, was of African-American, French, English and Native American descent.
 One of the first women to attend Oberlin College, she married Lewis Sheridan Leary, also of mixed-race descent, before her studies.
 In 1859, Lewis Leary joined John Brown's raid on Harpers Ferry in West Virginia, where he was fatally wounded.

 Ten years later, in 1869, the widow Mary Patterson Leary married again, into the elite, politically active Langston family.
-(See The Talented Tenth.)
 Her second husband was Charles Henry Langston, of African-American, Euro-American and Native American ancestry.
-He and his younger brother John Mercer Langston worked for the abolitionist cause and helped lead the Ohio Anti-Slavery Society in 1858.
+He and his younger brother, John Mercer Langston, worked for the abolitionist cause and helped lead the Ohio Anti-Slavery Society in 1858.

 After their marriage, Charles Langston moved with his family to Kansas, where he was active as an educator and activist for voting and rights for African Americans.
-His and Mary's daughter Caroline (known as Carrie) became a schoolteacher and married James Nathaniel Hughes (1871–1934).
-They had two children; the second was Langston Hughes, by most sources born in 1901 in Joplin, Missouri (though Hughes himself claims in his autobiography to have been born in 1902).
+His and Mary's daughter Caroline (known as Carrie) became a schoolteacher and married James Nathaniel Hughes.
+They had two children; the second was Langston Hughes, born in 1901 in Joplin, Missouri (though Hughes himself claims in his autobiography to have been born in 1902).

 Langston Hughes grew up in a series of Midwestern small towns.
 His father left the family soon after the boy was born and later divorced Carrie.
 The senior Hughes traveled to Cuba and then Mexico, seeking to escape the enduring racism in the United States.